Guidelines

 Creating A New Account

 Thinking about creating a new social media account for a department or program you represent?
 Your first step should be to contact the Princeton Social Media Team for guidance.
-The team will help you determine the most effective way to get your message across - whether it’s by creating a new account, utilizing an existing one or looking to other forms of communication.
+The team will help you determine the most effective way to get your message across - whether it’s by creating a new account, utilizing an existing one or looking to other forms of communication around campus.

 Responsibilities